I hear these statement so often from farmers and potential farm folks

 I am not suggesting you cannot own pet quality livestock

-but that is where it should end - if you're intention is to breed livestock
+That is where it should end - if your intention is to breed livestock, then

-but that is where it should end - if you're intention is to breed livestock
+That is where it should end - if your intention is to breed livestock, then

 Why do so many people try to find the cheapest animal they can?